-We’re talking about your reviews on search engine giant Google, such as those that appear on products and apps like Google+ Local and Google Maps—these reviews can be written by consumers as well as Google’s “super users” aka the Google Local Guides.
+We’re talking about your reviews on search engine giant Google, such as those that appear on products and apps like Google My Business and Google Maps—these reviews can be written by consumers as well as Google’s “super users” aka the Google Local Guides.

 Sure, it’s critical that you keep an eye on industry-specific sites like the ones mentioned above, but make sure you also remember to pay attention to what consumers are saying on a broader and less category-specific platform like Google.
 Here are the reasons why:

 1. Car buyers search Google to find automotive reviews before making a purchase